 Nespresso is considered the most popular capsule coffee solution worldwide, and the original line is their most widely adopted range.
 We wanted to find exactly how much caffeine is in a Nespresso pod so we could best replicate the character with our Green Pods.

-Nespresso Coffee Capsules are single serve aluminum coffee pods made to use in the range of Nespresso brand or compatible coffee machines.
+Nespresso Coffee Capsules are single-serve aluminum coffee pods made to use in the range of Nespresso brand-name or compatible coffee machines.

 There are now two types of pods: OriginalLine and Vertuoline, which contain different amounts of coffee and therefore different amounts of caffeine.
 We’ve looked into both types of pod to find out exactly how much caffeine is in each one